atridadl/Atash/README.md

 - First set up accounts on Vercel, Neon, Clerk, Unkey, Upstash, and Ably
 - Create projects on all of those services
-- Copy the .env.example and name it .env: fill out all of the environment variables
+- Run the `pnpm init:env` command to generate a .env file to fill out
-- Ensure that the webhook url https://DOMAIN.TLD/api/webhooks is added with the approproate events, Unkey auth tokens, and content type of JSON
+- Ensure that the webhook url https://DOMAIN.TLD/api/webhooks is added with the user.created and user.deleted events
+- For the Headers: please generate an Unkey key and pass it in the headers as a Bearer token for the webhook
 - Set the proper regions for your edge public/private/webhook functions:

 ```Javascript